Geezering/ahmm/md_docs3/Conceptual_Art.md

 ### Adrian Piper
 - Adrian Piper uses performance, text, and installation to address issues of race, gender, and identity within the framework of Conceptual art
 - Her work often involves direct engagement with the audience, prompting self-reflection and social critique
-- Piper’s intellectual rigor and personal vulnerability have made her a pioneering voice in Conceptual and political art
+- Piper’s intellectual rigour and personal vulnerability have made her a pioneering voice in Conceptual and political art
 ### Felix Gonzalez-Torres
 - Felix Gonzalez-Torres created minimalist installations using everyday materials like sweets, clocks, and light bulbs to explore themes of love, loss, and memory
 - His works invite audience participation, allowing viewers to take pieces away and thus engage with the concept of impermanence
 - Gonzalez-Torres’s art is deeply emotional and conceptual, focusing on the power of simple gestures and shared experiences
 ### Dan Graham
-- Dan Graham’s art investigates the relationship between viewer, artwork, and architectural space, often using glass, mirrors, and video
+- Dan Graham’s art investigates the relationship between the viewer,the artwork, and the architectural space, often using glass, mirrors, and video
 - He is known for his theoretical writings and installations that challenge perceptions of time, space, and self
 - Graham’s conceptual practice bridges art, architecture, and social commentary
 ### Hans Haacke